GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/writing_ndsl_code.md

 - `else`
 - `while`

-**Conditionals**
+### Conditionals

 NDSL allows conditionals to be used inside of a stencil in the same way they would be used in traditional Python.

-**Loops**
+### Loops

-It is possible to use a while loops within an NDSL stencil.
+It is possible to use a `while` loops within an NDSL stencil.
 All loops must have definite limits (e.g. no `while True`), but these limits do not necessarily need to be hard coded.
-Other variables can be used a bounds of the loop, creating a situation where the bound of the loop is potentiall different at each point within the domain.
+Other variables can be used a bounds of the loop, creating a situation where the bound of the loop is potentially different at each point within the domain.

 ## Functions

 Functions in NDSL are used similar to traditional Python functions.
 They can be used to make code visually more appealing, and are inlined at execution.
 Technically, NDSL functions are GT4Py constructs, that NDSL provides an interface for.
 Unlike stencils, functions do not modify fields in place.
 Any changes made within the function are only reflected in the larger stencil if the new value is returned in the function and written in the stencil.